In a Nutshell: Assumptions

 , like Ali (ra)

-who was living with him, would have asked him about the rituals and accepted Islam based upon the Prophet's (saw) explanation.Khalid ibn Sa'id ibn al-Ass (ra)
+who was living with him, would have asked him about the rituals and accepted Islam based upon the Messenger's (saw) explanation.Khalid ibn Sa'id ibn al-Ass (ra)

 was one of the first five companions embracing Islam.
-He experienced a dream where he saw the Prophet (saw) saved him from falling in a fire.
-He narrated the story to Abu Bakr (ra) who accompanied him to the house of the Prophet (saw).
+He experienced a dream where he saw the Messenger (saw) saved him from falling in a fire.
+He narrated the story to Abu Bakr (ra) who accompanied him to the house of the Messenger (saw).
 He learned about Islam and embraced it.
 (Ibn Kathir, al-Seera al-Nabawiyyah, Vol. 1, pp. 445)Bilal (ra) overheard about the Prophet's (saw) message

 .
-He lived outside Mecca and heard rumours of the Prophet's (saw) dawa and approached him in Mecca.
-He wanted to remain in Mecca, but the Prophet (saw) refused suspecting the Quraysh would harm him.
+He lived outside Mecca and heard rumours of the Messenger's (saw) dawa and approached him in Mecca.
+He wanted to remain in Mecca, but the Messenger (saw) refused suspecting the Quraysh would harm him.
 (Muslim 1812; Nawawi, al-Minhaj fi Sharh Muslim, Vol. 6, p.
 115)

-Ibn Ishaq also narrated Ubaydah ibn al-Harith, Abu Salamah, Ibn al-Arqam and ibn Madh'un (ra) went to the Prophet (saw) and asked him about Islam.
-The Prophet (saw) recited the Qur'an to them and then they embraced Islam.
+Ibn Ishaq also narrated Ubaydah ibn al-Harith, Abu Salamah, Ibn al-Arqam and ibn Madh'un (ra) went to the Messenger (saw) and asked him about Islam.
+The Messenger (saw) recited the Qur'an to them and then they embraced Islam.
 (Ibn Ishaq, al-Seera wa al-Maghazi, Vol. 1, p.
 143)Saad ibn Abi Waqas (ra)

-saw a dream of accepting Islam and then he heard rumours of the Prophet's (saw) dawa.
-Saad (ra) probably met Abu Bakr who guided him to the Prophet (saw) and then embraced Islam.
+saw a dream of accepting Islam and then he heard rumours of the Messenger's (saw) dawa.
+Saad (ra) probably met Abu Bakr who guided him to the Messenger (saw) and then embraced Islam.

 A priestess aunt of Uthman ibn Affan (ra) told him of the Prophet's revelation

-Zubayr, Uthman ibn Madh'un, Abi Ubaydah ibn al-Jarrah and other companions (ra) converted to Islam through Abu Bakr (ra) who told them of the Prophet's (saw) message.
-They went to the Prophet (saw) and asked him about Islam and converted.
+Zubayr, Uthman ibn Madh'un, Abi Ubaydah ibn al-Jarrah and other companions (ra) converted to Islam through Abu Bakr (ra) who told them of the Messenger's (saw) message.
+They went to the Messenger (saw) and asked him about Islam and converted.
 (Ibn Kathir, al-Seera al-Nabawiyyah, Vol. 1, pp. 440-41)Abd al-Rahman ibn Awf (ra)

 heard the Prophet (saw) reciting the Qur'an in the prayer in front of the Ka'ba, followed him until he entered his home.
-He then knocked on the door and asked the Prophet (saw) to explain his religion so he could decide whether to accept it or not.
-The Prophet (saw) did so, reciting some verses of the Qur'an to him.
+He then knocked on the door and asked the Messenger (saw) to explain his religion so he could decide whether to accept it or not.
+The Messenger (saw) did so, reciting some verses of the Qur'an to him.
 Tufayl (ra) then accepted Islam and invited his people to Islam later.
-(Ibn Hisham.
-As-Sirah al-Nabawiyah, Vol. 1, pp. 382-383)
+(Ibn Hisham, Al-Seerah al-Nabawiyyah, Vol. 1, pp. 382-383)

 ; when he entered Mecca, he asked people if there is any news and they told them of the Prophet's (saw) claim of revelation and that Abu Bakr (ra) followed him.
-He approached Abu Bakr (ra) who guided him to the place of the Prophet (saw) where he embraced Islam.
+He approached Abu Bakr (ra) who took him to the Messenger (saw) where he embraced Islam.
 (Ibn Kathir, al-Seera al-Nabawiyyah, Vol. 1, pp. 438-440)Hamzah (ra) heard of Abu Jahl insulting the Prophet

 (saw), he went in the marketplace and hit him severely and proclaimed being a Muslim out of fanaticism (asabiyyah).
-He later went to the Prophet (saw) and asked him to re-present Islam again to decide whether to keep his hasty decision or not.
-The Prophet (saw) presented Islam to him and he accepted Islam.
-He appeared to have already heard of it, probably at the Prophet's (saw) banquet
+He later went to the Messenger (saw) and asked him to re-present Islam again to decide whether to keep his hasty decision or not.
+The Messenger (saw) presented Islam to him and he accepted Islam.
+He appeared to have already heard of it, probably at the Messenger's (saw) banquet

 but hadn't embraced the message, as part of the collective response of his clan.Umar ibn al-Khattab (one of the Quraysh elites) converted to Islam

-after the Prophet (saw) prayed for his conversion or that of Abu Jahl.
-Umar (ra) went to the Prophet (saw) in Dar al-Arqam after having discovered his sister had become a Muslim.
+after the Messenger (saw) prayed for his conversion or that of Abu Jahl.
+Umar (ra) went to the Messenger (saw) in Dar al-Arqam after having discovered his sister had become a Muslim.
 (Ibn Kathir, al-Seera al-Nabawiyyah, Vol. 1, pp. 441-442)

-The Prophet (saw) performed a miracle in front of ibn Mas'ud (ra)
+The Messenger (saw) performed a miracle in front of ibn Mas'ud (ra)

 when he recited some prayers on a sheep that had not been milked before and then it brought a great amount of milk.
-The narrations don't say the Prophet (saw) then presented Islam nor there were any actions taken for his conversion, rather after a while, ibn Mas'ud (ra) went to the Prophet (saw) and asked him to teach him these words and he is supposed to accept Islam and learned the Qur'an from the Prophet (saw).
-(Qurtubi, Jawami' as-Seera, Vol. 1, p.
+The narrations don't say the Messenger (saw) then presented Islam nor there were any actions taken for his conversion, rather after a while, ibn Mas'ud (ra) went to the Messenger (saw) and asked him to teach him these words and he is supposed to accept Islam and learned the Qur'an from the Prophet (saw).
+(Qurtubi, Jawami' al-Seera, Vol. 1, p.
 38)Ammar and Suhayb (ra)

-heard rumours accusing the Prophet of being insane.
-He used to cure mad people, so he asked the Meccans to guide him to the Prophet (saw) to help him seek a quick recovery.
-The Prophet (saw) recited some verses and supplications in front of him, Dimad (ra) responded:
+heard rumours accusing the Messenger (saw) of being insane.
+He used to cure mad people, so he asked the Meccans to guide him to the Messenger (saw) to help him seek a quick recovery.
+The Messenger (saw) recited some verses and supplications in front of him, Dimad (ra) responded:

 وَاللَّهِ لَقَدْ سَمِعْتُ قَوْلَ الْكَهَنَةِ، وَقَوْلَ السَّحَرَةِ، وَقَوْلَ الشُّعَرَاءِ، فَمَا سُمِعْتُ مِثْلَ هَؤُلَاءِ الْكَلِمَاتِ، فَهَلُمَّ يَدَكَ أُبَايِعْكَ عَلَى الْإِسْلَامِ. فَبَايَعَهُ رَسُولُ اللَّهِ صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ فَقَالَ لَهُ: وَعَلَى قَوْمِكَ؟ فَقَالَ: وَعَلَى قَوْمِي

-"By Allah, I have heard the speech of clergymen, sorcerers and poets, but I have not heard similar words (to what the Prophet said).
+"By Allah, I have heard the speech of clergymen, sorcerers and poets, but I have not heard similar words (to what the Messenger aid).
 Give me your hand to pledge allegiance (bay'ah) to you.
-The Prophet (saw) gave him bay'ah and said: 'Does this bay'ah include your tribe?'
+The Messenger (saw) gave him bay'ah and said: 'Does this bay'ah include your tribe?'
 He answered, 'Yes, it is the bay'ah of my tribe.'"
-(Ibn Kathir, as-Seera al-Nabawiyah, Vol. 1, pp. 452)
+(Ibn Kathir, al-Seera al-Nabawiyyah, Vol. 1, pp. 452)

-An interesting part here is the last question "Does this bay'ah include your tribe?" because it confirms the assumption above that the Prophet (saw) focused on the collective dawa to communities and not individuals.
+An interesting part here is the last question "Does this bay'ah include your tribe?" because it confirms the Messenger (saw) focused on the collective dawa to polities or nations and not individuals.

-I can go continue with the list until it becomes unnecessarily long, but after reading almost every narration in the books of seera, I would say there is no narration where the Prophet (saw) proactively initiated dawa with non-influential individuals, rather his focus was with tribal leaders and influentials who between them held the trust of wider society so could reorient and restructure society in accordance with Islam - their followers accepting the new deen without reservation.
+I can continue with adding to the list, however having read almost every narration in the books of seera, I would say there is no narration where the Messenger (saw) proactively initiated dawa with non-influential individuals, rather his focus was with tribal leaders and influentials who between them held the trust of wider society so he could reorient and restructure society in accordance with Islam - their followers accepting the new deen without reservation.
 Objections

-One may object by saying, did not Allah reprimand the Prophet (saw) for focusing on leaders like Umayyah ibn Khalaf when he turned his back on individuals like ibn Umm Maktum?
+One may object by saying, did not Allah reprimand the Messenger (saw) for focusing on leaders like Umayyah ibn Khalaf when he turned his back on individuals like ibn Umm Maktum?

-Allah (swt) reprimanded the Prophet not for calling the leaders, rather for turning his back on someone who might be purified and the remembrance would benefit them, i.e., for not reacting to someone who came to him, whilst the individual he favoured was not interested.
+Allah (swt) reprimanded the Messenger (saw) not for calling the leaders, rather for turning his back on someone who might be purified, and the remembrance would benefit them, i.e., for not reacting to someone who came to him, whilst the individual he favoured was not interested.
 Conclusion

-The Prophet (saw) did not proactively call non-influentials or non-elites to Islam.
-Most early converts heard rumours of his discussions with tribal leaders, critiquing their society and requesting they collectively reorient society according to a new worldview based on the divine.
-He critiqued fundamental polytheistic values of Meccan society, ancestralism and socio-economic practices.
+The Messenger (saw) did not proactively call non-influentials or non-elite individuals to Islam.
+Most early converts heard rumours of his discussions with tribal leaders, critiquing their society and requesting they collectively reorient society according to a new worldview based on the divine, leading them to make enquiries.

-Those questioning the Prophet (saw) would be told of his role, his message, and the revelation he had received.
-Those who believed him would often tell others and bring them to him.
+Those questioning the Messenger (saw) would be told of his role, his message, and the revelation he had received.
 References

 Ibn Ishaq, al-Seera wa al-Maghazi